NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Logging in/index.rst

 Connecting with an RSA token
 ----------------------------

-Users who do not have a CAC, or are connecting using a system that does not have a TECTIA client (e.g., Mac OS, Android, ChromeOS, etc.) will need to use the RSA bastion.
+Users who do not have a CAC, or are connecting through a system that does not have a TECTIA client (e.g., Mac OS, Android, ChromeOS, etc.) will need to use the RSA bastion.